Typescript’s Satisfies

 The satisfies keyword in Typescript is used to check if a type satisfies another type.

 This is useful when we want to check if a type has a certain set of properties, or if it implements a certain interface, without changing its original type.
 This way, we ensure compatibility with a certain contract, which is useful as it protects us from API changes of some 3rd party library code that we are using.
+It also allows us to maintain the most specific type, while still being able to check if it satisfies a more general type.

 It also serves as documentation and improves readability.